Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Discussion

-Our eruption mechanism can explain basic features of the 2004 giant flare and mass ejection from SGR 1806-20, a $\sim 240$~yr old galactic magnetar with external dipole field $B_{\rm dip}\sim 10^{15}$~G. Although our simulation had $B_{\rm dip}\sim 4\times 10^{16}$~G, eruptions will also occur when the dipole field is weaker, provided the internal field is very strong, which may be the case for SGR 1806-20.
+Our eruption mechanism may explain basic features of the 2004 giant flare and mass ejection from SGR 1806-20, possibly the youngest magnetar in our galaxy.
+It has an estimated spindown age $\sim 240$\,yr and the strongest magnetic dipole moment $\mu\approx 2\times 10^{33}$\,G\,cm$^3$ \citep{olausen_mcgill_2014}.
+Although our simulation had $\mu\approx 2.8\times 10^{34}$\,G\,cm$^{3}$, eruptions will also occur when the external $\mu$ is weaker, provided the internal non-dipolar field is very strong, which may be the case for SGR 1806-20.
 As argued in this Letter, gamma-ray flares from such eruptions can be accompanied by a prompt FRB, delayed optical-UV and MeV flashes from the radioactive ejecta, and a radio afterglow.

 In this work, we demonstrated the eruption mechanism for a simple magnetic field configuration.
 In the future, it will be important to investigate the evolution of more complex and non-axisymmetric field topologies.
 Diffusion of ultra-strong internal fields into the outer crust could trigger a range of buoyancy and interchange instabilities that produce smaller, more frequent eruptions.
 Modeling these instabilities will be essential to understand the eruption rates and energetics.